code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-30-spring-ws-https-client-server-example.md

 # Testing Spring WS over HTTPS

-In order to test the configuration we just run the `SpringWsApplicationTests` unit test case by issuing the following Maven command.
+In order to test the example we can trigger the existing `SpringWsApplicationTests` unit test case by running following Maven command.

 ``` plaintext
 mvn test
 ```

-The test case will run successfully as basic authentication is correctly configured on both sides.
-By default the basic authentication header is not logged but if you want you can add some custom code in order to have [Spring-WS log all the client HTTP headers]({{ site.url }}/2017/04/spring-ws-log-client-server-http-headers.html).
+This will result in a successful test run as shown below.

 ``` plaintext
   .   ____          _            __ _ _